August 1, 2005

 In assessing the penalty, the Court determined that these violations did not constitute fraud, but did rise to the level of gross negligence under 19 U.S.C. §1592.
 The Court found that Ford’s omission of information from entry documents was reckless and illustrated an utter lack of care about the company’s statutory obligations at the time of entry.
 The Court also rejected Ford’s prior disclosure claim because Customs was already investigating the dies, and the company “knew or should have known” it was being investigated by the time it disclosed the violations.
 Taking all of these factors into account, including the gravity of Ford’s conduct, the Court determined that $3 million was a just penalty in this case.

 The second decision involved many of the same issues in Ford I. In this parallel case, Customs sought to collect duties and penalties arising out of entries of vehicles and components imported between 1987 and 1992.
-Customs sought unpaid duties in the amount of $68,178 and penalties in the amount of $34,576,559 for gross negligence, or in the alternative, $17,288,279 for simple negligence.
+Customs alleged a loss of revenue of $8,644,133.80, of which $68,178 remained unpaid; penalties were sought in the amount of $34,576,559 for gross negligence, or in the alternative of two times the duties and fees for $17,288,279 for simple negligence.

 Again, Ford’s problems were the result of omissions in the entry process.
 Specifically, the company provided assists but failed to declare them on its entry documents.
 Further, contrary to the requirements of 19 U.S.C. §1484, Ford failed to declare on its entry documents that the values stated therein were not final because the company was obliged to make lump sum payments to its vendors after entry.
 Finally, Ford failed to report these payments to Customs as soon as they were known, as required by 19 U.S.C. §1485.